 Never point a UV flashlight directly into somebody's eyes, nor via reflective surfaces like windows, tiles, or mirrors.

-Unlike most of the "Top 10 flashlights" lists you find on Google, we actually owned and reviewed hundreds of flashlights on our team.
-Many of those lists are written by people who know nothing about flashlights!
-In fact, many of these people do not even own any flashlight.
+Unlike most of the "Top 10 UV flashlight" lists you find on Google, we actually owned and reviewed hundreds of flashlights on our team.
+Many of those lists in Google are written by people who know nothing about flashlights!
+In fact, many of these people do not even own flashlights.
 How we can tell?
-They show utterly ridiculous flashlights that should never ever be recommended.
+They show utterly ridiculous flashlights and never share any useful measurements data.
 I'll do my absolute best to help you with real knowledge.
-I have been active on flashlight forums since 2009.. (check out our ‘About Page’) and have owned well over 100 flashlights at that time.
 Please ignore my non-native English, because I'm actually Dutch.. ; --)

 |LED||365 nm UV||Seoul 365nm 3W||365nm||Nichia 365UV||LG UV 365nm||365UV||Nichia 365nm UV||LG 365||Seoul 365nm||395nm||LG UV365nm|